-If there’s one thing addicts know about recovery, it’s that getting sober is an ongoing process, one that comes with plenty of challenges and, for some, one or more relapses.
+If there’s one thing addicts know about recovery, it’s that getting sober is an ongoing process, one that comes with plenty of challenges and, for some, an addiction treatment relapse.
 It’s learning from those setbacks and using that knowledge and experience to avoid future relapses that make for a successful recovery.
 And it doesn’t hurt to keep in mind some sobriety and recovery quotes from other people who have been in your shoes.
-If you know someone in recovery who has relapsed and needs help getting back on track, called Best Drug Rehab today at (877) 474-7119, to speak to a qualified and compassionate substance abuse counselor.
+If you know someone in recovery who has relapsed and needs help getting back on track, called Best Drug Rehab today at our toll-free number to speak to a qualified and compassionate substance abuse counselor.

 For many addicts, relapses spur feelings of deep shame and hopelessness, and these negative emotions may lead to further use.
 This is the destructive cycle of addiction.
 The most important thing to remember is that a relapse is not the end of recovery.
 It’s merely a bump in the road on the way to long-term sobriety, and one that many people in the same position as you experience at least once.
 If you know someone else who relapsed before getting sober, give them a call, or get in touch with your recovery counselor, and don’t ever be afraid to share your fears and experiences with others in the recovery community.
 They may help you get a fresh perspective on your situation, or at least offer some helpful advice that they’ve gleaned from firsthand experience with relapse.